sassoftware/sassoftware.github.io/contributor-guide.md

-# SAS Software Contributor Handbook
+# SAS Open Source Contributor Handbook
-A guide to contributing to SAS's open source projects
+Contributing to open source projects from SAS Institute Inc.

 ## Welcome, contributors
 SAS is the founder and future of analytics.